Record gap emerges between default super funds and indexed counterparts

 Primarily, it found most default super funds have lagged diversified index funds that simply track the market as a whole, underperforming by an average of 4–5 per cent.

-According to Stockspot, while funds still expect to post positive returns against the backdrop of geopolitical instability, high inflation, and high interest rates, financial year 2024 “represents the biggest gap we’ve ever seen between the average default super fund and an indexed super fund of similar risk.”
+According to Stockspot, while funds still expect to post positive returns against the backdrop of geopolitical instability, high inflation, and high interest rates, the financial year 2024 “represents the biggest gap we’ve ever seen between the average default super fund and an indexed super fund of similar risk.”

 “Are the fees too high?
 Are they paying fund managers for unsuccessful stock picks?
 Are they invested in illiquid unlisted assets that are facing devaluations?”